samsquire/ideas4/README.md

-# Another 100 Ideas for Computing
+# An Additional 100 Ideas for Computing

 # 1. Personal file archives